It’s crisp outside this morning. I’m sitting with my office window open, the chirping of the birds floating in on the cool, soft autumn air.

 The stories of these people – the victims of the fire and the people who took it upon themselves to reach out and help – inspired something new in the book.
 I wanted to share these stories – to illustrate the courage that is possible in human beings.

-What is the courage to write, I thought, compared to the courage to fight against a menacing threat that cannot be contained or predicted?
+What is the courage to write, I thought, compared with the courage to fight against a menacing threat that cannot be contained or predicted?

 What a pansy I was.